-Published in the Mainline Times.
+An article written by Brian Freedman, originally published in the Mainline Times.
 “There’s no pressure here,” instructor Michael Alleruzzo said.
 “We’re just going to sit back and have fun.
 We’re going to enjoy some great wines…So I’ll be right back with the sparkling wine and we’ll get ready from there.”
 Less than five minutes later we were sipping from our glasses of Prosecco, comparing our tasting notes, and feeling utterly at ease.
-I cannot think of a happier way to begin a wine class: An enthusiastic and highly knowledgeable instructor, the stated goal of wanting the students to enjoy...read more
+I cannot think of a happier way to begin a wine class: An enthusiastic and highly knowledgeable instructor,...read more

 Wine School Diploma Candidate and Sommelier Tom Sobieski was on a recent Beats and Eats podcast (is that still the right phrase, it’s so 2006) which you can check out in all it’s glory right here.
 Tom is known to his drinking buddies (the author included) as the Wine Buddhist.
 And it’s not just because he likes his belly rubbed, either.
 Check out the audio for the details.
 Tom writes about the interview, as well: Each time I open a bottle, I am on a journey.
 I am on a path that allows me to visit a different country...read more

 “Philadelphia is to beer what Sonoma is to wine,” says Keith Wallace to anyone who’ll listen.
 Considering the source, the proclamation, perhaps incendiary outside Pennsylvania, might sound outright puzzling within city limits.
 That’s because in 2001, Wallace, a winemaker, wine columnist, and author of two upcoming wine books, founded and still runs Philly’s best-known vinology school.
 So why is he extolling his territory’s beer lust at the expense of its pursuit of viticultural knowledge?

 Because, acknowledging a craft revolution, he’s invited beer to take a permanent seat at The Wine School‘s table.